RedLeafe/nixos_config/README.md

 │   ├── build
 │   └── isoInstaller
 │
-├── common <- flake imports this, passes the results to system and home manager configs │   ├── default.nix <- in charge of exporting the contents of /common as an easy to use set │   ├── modules
+├── common <- flake imports this, passes the results to system config (and also home manager if we had it) │   ├── default.nix <- in charge of exporting the contents of /common as an easy to use set │   ├── modules
 │   │   ├── AD